 The RAW AC field is used by S1G APs to inform the S1G STAs of the access category for accessing the WM in the RAW as described in 9.21.5.5 (EDCA backoff procedure in Generic RAW or Triggering Frame RAW).(#14/0235r1)

+The STA Type field indicates for which type of STA the information provided by this element is intended to.
+The S1G AP sets the STA Type field to:

+0 to indicate that the information provided by this element is valid for both Sensor type STAs and non-Sensor type STAs

+1 to indicate that the information is valid for Sensor type STAs

+2 to indicate that the information provided by this element is valid for non-Sensor type STAs

+3 to indicate a reserved value

+NOTE – An S1G STA that transmits a (NDP) PS-Poll frame within a RAW uses the access category indicated by PS-Poll ACI subfield rather than the access category indicated by the RAW AC subfield.

 Instructions to TGah Editor: Change Table 8-130 as follows: